theGregCreative/cinemotive/README.md

             ⚔️ hashInquisitor.js    # The Signature Forger
             🌐 gitHubInfiltrator.js # The Remote Essence Extractor
             ⚖️ hashAdjudicator.js   # The Supreme Arbiter
-   ⚡ index.js                # The Imperial Core
+   ⚡ index.js                # The Imperial Coregit
 ```

 ## 🛠️ Establishing Your Command